ddev/ddev/docs/content/developers/building-contributing.md

 (On macOS Big Sur these downloaded binaries are not signed, so you will want to `xattr -r -d com.apple.quarantine /path/to/ddev` in order to use them.
 The binaries on the master branch and the final binaries in any release are signed, of course.)

-You do not typically have to install anything else other than the downloaded binary; when you run it it will access any docker images that it needs.
+You do not typically have to install anything else other than the downloaded binary; when you run it it will access any Docker images that it needs.

 After you're done, you can remove the downloaded binary and `brew link ddev`.